open-mmlab/mmtracking/docs/en/dataset.md

 `crowdhuman_train.json`:  JSON file containing the annotations information of the training set in CrowdHuman dataset.
 `crowdhuman_val.json`:  JSON file containing the annotations information of the validation set in CrowdHuman dataset.

+### The folder of annotations in tao

+There are 9 JSON files in `data/tao/annotations`:

+`test_categories.json`: JSON file containing a list of categories which will be evaluated on the TAO test set.
+`test_without_annotations.json`:  JSON for test videos.
+The 'images' and 'videos' fields contain the images and videos that will be evaluated on the test set.
+`test_482.json`: JSON file containing the converted results for test set.
+`train.json`: JSON file containing annotations for LVIS categories in TAO train.
+`train_482.json`: JSON file containing the converted results for train set.
+`train_with_freeform.json`: JSON file containing annotations for all categories in TAO train.
+`validation.json`: JSON file containing annotations for LVIS categories in TAO train.
+`validation_482.json`: JSON file containing the converted results for validation set.
+`validation_with_freeform.json`: JSON file containing annotations for all categories in TAO validation.

 #### The folder of annotations in lasot